mravendi/mravendi.github.io/_posts/cvoverview.md

 ### Multi-class Classification
-On the other hand, the goal of multi-class image classification is to autmatically assign a label to an image from a fixed (more than two) set of categories.
+On the other hand, the goal of multi-class image classification is to automatically assign a label to an image from a fixed (more than two) set of categories.
 Again, here the assumption is that the image contains a dominant object.
 For instance, the following figure shows a few samples from a dataset with 10 categories.

 ![MultiClass](/images/cv_overview/multiclass.png)